KenDang1/weekend-redux-feedback/AssignmentBreakDown.md

 [ ✅ ] feeling form component, when submit it go to understand
-    -Making the component but not function yet

 [ ✅ ] understand form component, when submit it go to support
-    -Making the component but not function yet

 [ ✅ ] support form component, when submit it to comments
-    -Making the component but not function yet

 [ ✅ ] comments form component, when submit it to to review page

+[  ] review component, when hit submit it will save the submission into database, also go to the end of survey page
     -Making the component but not function yet

-[ ✅ ] review component, when hit submit it will save the submission into database, also go to the end of survey page
-    -Making the component but not function yet
+    -this page should have render all the value of the 4 previous pages

 [] end survey page, have reset button